davide-abbattista/davide-abbattista/README.md

 ## Hi there 👋, I'm Davide Abbattista

-* I'm a M.S. student of Computer Engineering at Politecnico di Bari.
+* I'm a M.Sc. student of Computer Science Engineering at Politecnico di Bari.
 My studies focus on Artificial Intelligence and Data Science.
-* I worked in teams on several university projects where I developed skills in various fields, including Deep Learning, Machine Learning, Artificial Intelligence, Recommender Systems.
+* I worked in teams on several university projects where I developed skills in various fields, including Artificial Intelligence, Machine Learning, Deep Learning, Recommender Systems.
 * I did a research period at the University of Glasgow, aimed at writing my master’s thesis, whose work led to the publication of a paper accepted at RecSys '24.
-* I participated, with a team of master's students, in the RecSys Challenge '24 and our work was accepted for publication.
+I participated, with a team of master's students, in the RecSys Challenge '24 and our work was accepted for publication.
 * The programming language I am most familiar with is Python and the ML library I have a lot of experience with is PyTorch.

 <!--